 How do I remove and replace a laptop key or keycap?

-This document is also meant for general reference and may not apply to your laptop.
-If you have a desktop computer, see removing keys from a desktop keyboard steps.
+This page is also meant for general reference and may not apply to your laptop.
+If you have a desktop computer, see: How do I remove the keys on a keyboard?

 - In many situations, the key only snaps out partially.
 If the keycap is still attached to the laptop, use your fingers to remove the keycap completely.

-- Once removed, you should see the key retainer (scissor-switch) still attached to the laptop with the pad in the middle.
+- Once removed, you'll see the key retainer (scissor-switch) still attached to the laptop with the pad in the middle.
 If needed, this too can be removed from the laptop.
 To do so, place the flat head of a screwdriver or a knife's edge under a corner and gently twist until it pops off.

 Replacing the keycap